sanAndroid/jnforce/README.md

 <!-- Plugin description -->

 Intellij Idea Plugin that aims to create Kotlin Dataclasses based on the definitions obtained from Salesforce's /describe endpoints.
 The idea is that these dataclasses can be used to serialize and deserialize data into and from Salesforce.

 This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

-To keep everything working, do not remove `<!-- ... -->` sections.
 <!-- Plugin description end -->

 ## Installation